 No matter what your online marketing strategy is, Facebook has to be a big part of it.
-With almost 2.7 billion active users, Facebook is by far the largest social media platform in the world.
+With over 2.9 billion monthly active users, Facebook is by far the largest social media platform in the world.
 But you already know that, don’t you?!
 You’re probably more interested in some other, more substantial Facebook statistics.
 With that in mind, we have prepared a list of facts and figures that will interest you, amaze you, and help you improve your digital marketing strategy.

 Facebook has been “cleaning house” recently, but being such a large platform, it’s challenging to find and remove this massive number of fake accounts.
 At least they’ve admitted that there are this many (a number close to the population of Indonesia).